History of Migration to South Australia

 Submit your EOI

-The Arabic Language and Culture Association of SA (ALCASA) and the History Trust of South Australia are hosting two Community Workshops to hear stories about personal experiences connected to Arabic music and dance.
+The Arabic Language and Culture Association of SA (ALCASA) and the History Trust of South Australia are hosting the second Community Workshop to hear stories about personal experiences connected to Arabic music and dance.
 The stories may become part of a pop-up exhibition at the Hafle: End of Project Celebration event on Sunday 21 September, or will be shared online.

-Join us on Sunday 18 May, 10.30 – 1.30pm at the Migration Museum for the first Storytelling session.
+Join us on Friday 4 July, 5.30 – 8.30pm at the 5EBI Community Radio for the second Storytelling session.
 Assisted through guiding questions, you may wish to present your story or get inspired by listening to other stories and learn more about Arabic music and dance.
 Start the sessions with Arabic coffee and tea while listening to some Arabic tunes.

 Register